 - This trope was used as a nickname for the And Now For Something Completely Different shift in End Town from Albert and Gustine to Wally and Holly.

 - My Little Pony G3 had a reboot near the end which fans dub the "Core 7" reboot.
 It's obvious in both the toyline and Animated Adaptation as most ponies besides the titular seven were scrapped entirely.
 The animated specials pushed most of the major ponies to background roles.
 Rainbow Dash also received a personality overhaul and her accent changed from British to American.

 - The Powerpuff Girls (2016) serves as a soft reboot of The Powerpuff Girls.
-The girls are still heroes, the old villains are still around, but Pokey Oaks Kindergarten is torn down early in the show and the girls are sent to Midway High School (apparently it's a K-12 school), the girls often fight newer foes instead of the old ones, their personalities have noticeably changed, and they now can create Hard Light constructs with little to no mention how they could.
+The girls are still heroes, the old villains are still around, but Pokey Oaks Kindergarten is torn down early in the show and the girls are sent to Midway Elementary School (apparently it's a K-12 school), the girls often fight newer foes instead of the old ones, their personalities have noticeably changed, and they now can create Hard Light constructs with little to no mention how they could.

 - 2017's The Magic School Bus Rides Again takes place in a similar continuity to 1994's The Magic School Bus and seems to have featured the same events, however it also has the characters in modern times despite not aging.